Lab 4: Polymorphism

 Part 2: Defining the check_item Method

-Now that we’ve defined the is_ticket method for each of the three classes, we are going to define our check_item method to locate the flight ticket from our list!
+method to locate the flight ticket from our list!
 This is where we’ll make use of our polymorphic method.
-Because we are looping through the list at the end of the program (where our search method will be used), our job right now is to call the is_ticket method to check whether each item is a flight ticket or not.
+Because we are looping through the list at the end of the program (where our search method will be used), our job right now is to call the is_ticket

 The item to check will come from the given list, and you want to return a boolean value signifying whether this object is a flight ticket or not.
+If it is a flight ticket, check whether the flight ticket is for the proper country name.

-Do not modify the things_in_bag list!
+list!
 This will be used to check if your code is functional.

 Part 3: Is Your Ticket There?

 Hurray!
 You’ve filled out all the methods.
 Now, we want to check if your code works.
-In your local terminal, run your file by typing in python3 your_bag.py.
-With the given list, your program should print out the following:

-This is not the flight ticket
+This is not the flight ticket.

-This is not the flight ticket
+This is not the flight ticket.

 The flight ticket for France is in the bag!

-This is not the flight ticket
+This is not the flight ticket.

-This is not the flight ticket
+This is not the flight ticket.

-This is because the flight ticket to France is the third item in the things_in_bag list.
+This is because the flight ticket to France is the third item in the things_in_bag

 If you find a bug (for example, your program only prints out one kind of statement), then try to use print lines to figure out how your code is being executed.
 If you have any questions, raise your hand and your Lab TA will help!

+Success!
 You’ve found the flight ticket, and the user is happy!